 Though it may not get as much attention as search engine optimization or digital advertising, link building is a crucial part of any successful online marketing campaign, and when it’s done right, the results speak for themselves.
 However, acquiring backlinks to your website also happens to be one of the hardest goals to achieve in digital marketing, so it would probably be helpful to get some pro tips on how to make the most of link building.
 At Majux Marketing, our team has decades of experience providing digital marketing and SEO for law firms to help expand their online presence and attract more attention from both clients and search engines.
-Below, we share some of our top strategies regarding link building for lawyers; keep reading to learn more about this essential practice.
+Below, we share some of our top strategies regarding link building and its effect on SEO for personal injury lawyers, criminal defense lawyers, and other types of law firms; keep reading to learn more about this essential practice.

 Why Worry About Getting Backlinks to Your Site?

 Given the effort required to successfully build links to a website, it’s likely that any lawyer reading this article is wondering why they even need to worry about it.
 In a nutshell, the importance of link building largely revolves around the ways search engines rank pages they find.
 Though there’s a range of criteria used by companies like Google to sort the good sites from the bad before offering results to users, perhaps the most influential is the volume and quality of links from outside websites – which makes sense.
 If you think about it in terms of reputation, Google will prioritize a lawyer’s website if other attorneys or legal resources say it’s worth checking out, and the way they give that endorsement is through a link.

 The benefits of backlinks go well beyond page rankings, though.
 By simply engaging in the link building process, you’ll make connections with other people in your industry, increase traffic to your site, and strengthen your brand among those likely to want your services.
 All of these benefits would be worth pursuing individually, but by putting some effort into link building, you can earn them all at the same time.